Kolcode/NFT26/README.md

-A platform to help students develop sharper brains and become better people in the society
+A platform to help students develop sharper brains and become better people in the society.